idkjs/dotfiles-setup/README.md

 Ripped off from <https://github.com/peterpme/dotfiles>.
 Basically took out the stuff I dont use or dont understand.

+## .ZSHRC

+**Note that this script generates the `~./.zshrc` file in your root directory.
+That is the file you have to open and some of the code mentioned below. `.zshrc` is not in this repo.**

 ## NPM

 After running the [first_time_setup.sh](./first_time_setup.sh) script running npm doesnt work until you add [`eval "$(fnm env --multi)"`](https://github.com/Schniz/fnm#manually) to your `~/.zshrc` file.
 Then reload/restart your terminal or run `source ~/.zshrc`.
 You can then run `npm -v` and get some output.
 I guess this should be setup in the script somewhere -> TODO.
 Done.
 Adding the fnm env script produced the following in `.zshrc`: